Hanser Alberto Player Props: White Sox vs. Reds

 Hanser Alberto At The Plate

-- Alberto has a double and a home run while hitting .192.
+- Alberto has a double and a home run while batting .167.

-- In four of 11 games this season, Alberto has picked up at least one hit, including one game with multiple hits.
+- Alberto has picked up a hit in four games this season (33.3%), including one multi-hit game.

-- Alberto has picked up an RBI in two games this year, with multiple runs batted in once.
+- Alberto has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in four games this year (36.4%), but has had no multi-run games.
+- He has scored in five games this season (41.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.